tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - No need to hurry or else you screw up.
 - You're providing false testemony.
 - I don't even know you.
+- You don't have the right to complain.